core-interaction/core-interaction.github.io/topic/everything/index.md

 Over the following decades, [ARPANET](https://www.britannica.com/topic/ARPANET) would grow to include other cities—and then other competing academic and commercial networks were developed alongside, each with their own communication protocols.

-{% include figure.html src='tcpip.png' credit='https://web.eecs.umich.edu/~prabal/teaching/eecs582-w13/readings/CK74.pdf' %}
+{% include figure.html src='tcpip.png' caption='The core of TCP/IP is routing bundles of data called *packets*.' credit='https://web.eecs.umich.edu/~prabal/teaching/eecs582-w13/readings/CK74.pdf' %}

 In 1974, Robert Kahn and Vinton Cerf (two DARPA scientists) developed the *Transmission Control Protocol* and the *Internet Protocol* (TCP/IP).
 By the 80s, it became the standard network communication format—and still underpins the internet we use today.